cybersectroll/TrollAMSI/README.md

     - dynmically: because of the lack of hooked win32 API calls
 2. Because we are modifying JIT/IL memory which is hard for AV/EDR to monitor or has not been monitored at this point by a lot of vendors

-**Note: Technically speaking, PrepareMethod() in both the "raw powershell" and .cs versions should be called (especially for our method 'M') but works without it too**

 ```diff
 !
 UPDATE 31/05/2024
 !
 For some security products, modify method M to pass in empty argument string c.